 Scuba tanks are highly versatile pieces of equipment with numerous applications: in the military, ship and aquarium maintenance, marine biology, underwater photography, airsoft, underwater archaeology, and much more.
 Of course, it is also crucial for recreational and technical scuba diving.
 With so many practical uses, one must find a reliable fill station so that they can fill their tanks affordably.

 There are a lot of initial costs involved when one is first starting out with scuba diving.
-Divers must purchase all of the necessary scuba gear, and even after that, there are still some recurring costs.
-After purchasing the gear, one must continue to pay to enter the dive locations, pay for travel expenses, and of course, pay to refill their scuba tank.
+Divers must first get certified, then purchase all of the necessary scuba gear, and even after that, there are still some recurring costs.
+For instance, divers must continue to pay to enter the dive locations, pay for travel expenses, and of course, pay to refill their scuba tank.
+If they want to use enriched air nitrox or trimix, then they must be certified in the requisite courses or else the dive shop won’t let them fill the tank.
 So how much does it cost to refill a scuba tank?

 The cost of refilling your scuba tank depends on the size of the tank and the type of air you want to fill the tank with.
 Also, different dive shops charge different prices, sometimes as part of their promotional and marketing strategies.
 As such, prices can vary widely depending on where you are in the world and the gas mix used.
 In this article we will discuss the various factors that can change the cost to fill a tank as well as provide estimates for how much it might cost you to fill your scuba tank.